NASA Astronaut Group 3

+In preparation for flights to the Moon, the fourteen astronauts received scientific and technical classroom instruction.
+Field trips were conducted to teach them geology and train them in survival techniques.

 Background

 The launch of the Sputnik 1 satellite by the Soviet Union on October 4, 1957, started a Cold War technological and ideological competition with the United States known as the Space Race.
 The demonstration of American technological inferiority came as a profound shock to the American public.
 In response to the Sputnik crisis, the U.S. President Dwight D. Eisenhower created a new civilian agency, the National Aeronautics and Space Administration (NASA), to oversee an American space program.
-The Space Task Group (STG) at the NASA Langley Research Center in Hampton, Virginia, created an American spaceflight project called Project Mercury, which aimed to send a person to space and then into orbit.
+NASA created an American spaceflight project called Project Mercury, which aimed to send a person into space and then into orbit.
 The selection of the first astronauts, known as the "Original Seven" or "Mercury Seven", was announced on April 9, 1959.

-By 1961, although it was yet to launch a person into space, the STG was confident that Project Mercury had overcome its initial setbacks, and the United States had overtaken the Soviet Union as the most advanced nation in space technology.
-The STG began considering Mercury Mark II, a two-person successor to the original Mercury spacecraft.
+By 1961, NASA was confident that Project Mercury had overcome its initial setbacks, and that the United States had overtaken the Soviet Union as the most advanced nation in space technology.
 This confidence was shattered on April 12, 1961, when the Soviet Union launched Vostok 1, and cosmonaut Yuri Gagarin became the first person to orbit the Earth.
 In response, President John F. Kennedy announced a far more ambitious goal on May 25, 1961: to put a man on the Moon by the end of the decade.
 This already had a name: Project Apollo.
-The two-person Mercury II spacecraft concept was officially named Project Gemini on January 3, 1962.
-On April 18, 1962, NASA formally announced that it was accepting applications for a second group of astronauts who would assist the Mercury astronauts with Project Mercury, and join them in flying Project Gemini missions.
-It was anticipated that they might go on to command Project Apollo missions.
+On April 18, 1962, NASA formally announced that it was accepting applications for a second group of astronauts who would assist the Mercury astronauts with Project Mercury, and join them in flying two-person Project Gemini missions.
 Nine candidates, known as the "Next Nine", were selected, and their names were publicly announced on September 17, 1962.